Plugin and extension-free remote control from browsers

 - If you are on the Chrome dev channel, it is possible to install the crx plugin locally.
 However, this method is unsupported and not recommended, as no future updates or fixes will be available.

-Don't worry if you see this message next to an entry for the legacy version of the LogMeIn extension for Chrome.
+Don't worry if you see this message next to an entry for the legacy version of the host software extension for Chrome.
 The folks at Google display this message because the extension has been retired.
 The extension was not added without your knowledge, it has simply been unlisted from the Google Web Store.

 You can read more about this transition in our blog post.